Viral illness

 • paracetamol or ibuprofen to manage fevers - follow the instructions and don’t give them more than the recommended amount

-• sugary fluids like milk or apple juice - little sips more often may help.
+• sugar based fluids like milk or apple juice - little sips more often may help.

 Developed by the Emergency Department, Queensland Children’s Hospital.
 We acknowledge the input of consumers and carers.